Market Pulse

 US equities are buoyed by solid earnings, diminished tariff threats and renewed Fed easing.
 The valuation backdrop remains challenging, especially for US large caps, but there is a bullish case for mid caps as well as global equities.

 While fixed income remains an attractive de-risking asset class, there are a few notable headwinds.
-Concerns over Fed independence remain a source of risk, while a challenging fiscal landscape has undermined the appeal of long-dated government bonds.
+The magnitude of future rate cuts remains uncertain, while a challenging fiscal landscape has undermined the appeal of long-dated government bonds.

-With spreads rich, spread compression is unlikely to be a major driver of returns.
-Cracks in the private credit universe have surfaced, but we don’t think that they pose a systemic risk for public markets.
-We favor riskier segments, given the robust macro backdrop and the valuation of cushion of total yields.
+Given current narrow spreads, further compression is unlikely to be a major source of returns.
+Cracks in private credit have surfaced, but we think they are unlikely to pose a systemic risk for public markets.
+We favor an up-in-quality bias, given the challenging valuation backdrop.

 Approach and methodology: The Market Pulse provides an outlook over a 12 month investment horizon for major asset classes as well as considerations of the prevailing market conditions.
 Views are driven by both quantitative and qualitative inputs including, but are not limited to, macro-economic data, valuations, fundamentals and technical variables.